prateekchhikara/prateekchhikara.github.io/_pages/about.md

 </p>

 <p style='text-align: justify; font-size: 16px;'>
 I am passionate about staying up-to-date with the latest developments in Artificial Intelligence and Machine Learning, and apply this curiosity to learn new approaches and tools.
 This drive has allowed me to act as a liaison between development, analytics, and business teams.
-As a person who values empathy and collaboration, I am a team player and have contributed to the successful execution of multiple projects at my previous organization.
+As someone who values empathy and collaboration, I thrive as a team player and have made significant contributions to the successful execution of multiple projects during my tenure at my previous organization.
 </p>

 <p style='text-align: justify; font-size: 16px;'>